-Omega-3s generally are anti-inflammatory, while Omega-6s (the most common in both human and pet diets), can actually promote and increase inflammation when there’s too much of it.
+Omega-3s generally are anti-inflammatory, while Omega-6s (the most common in both human and pet diets), can actually promote and increase inflammation.
 Omega-6s are abundant in vegetable oils and animal fats.

 What do essential fatty acids do?
 First, they are critical during fetal development, especially for the nervous system and heart.
 They are incorporated into the membrane of every cell in the body.
 They are precursors to many important hormones and other compounds in the body.
 Lack of a healthy balance of essential fatty acids is linked to many serious health conditions, such as allergies, skin diseases, obesity, cancer, insulin resistance, diabetes, asthma, arthritis, autoimmune diseases, behavioral issues, and cognitive dysfunction (senility).